Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Main Identification Results and Estimation Strategies

-\begin{remark}[Comparison of Estimation Strategies] A natural question that may arise is whether the two estimation strategies proposed can be ranked in terms of asymptotic efficiency.
-The answer is negative.
-We show in Appendix \ref{app:comparison} that they produce estimators that have the same distribution in large samples. \end{remark}
+\begin{remark}[Comparison A vs. B] While the identification strategies A and B are natural, one may wonder whether the two corresponding estimation strategies can be ranked in terms of asymptotic efficiency.
+We show in Appendix \ref{app:sec3} of the OA that they produce estimators that are first-order equivalent in large main samples. \end{remark}